Children's Resilience Initiative

 The Discussion Guide has been developed by child education experts and is designed to support and augment your learning as you move through the video series.
 It contains additional subject information, practical exercises and tips for engaging group discussion.

-Children's Resilience Initiative Assessment
+Children's Resilience Initiative Report

 More than 230 individuals have completed the Children's Resilience Initiative training and assessment process on the effects of toxic stress on the developing brain.
-This assessment measures their understanding of key concepts prior to, and after, completing the course.
+This report measures their understanding of key concepts prior to, and after, completing the course.

 CRI Instructors and Authors